rage/programming-23/data/part-12/1-functions-as-arguments.md

 Please write a function named `most_goals` which takes a list of ball players as its argument.

-The function should return the name of the player who scored the most goals in string format.
+The function should return the name of the player who scored the most goals, in string format.

 ## Most points